The Watch Collector Series: What are the Costs of Ownership?

 This is undoubtedly highly specialized work, and so finding the right people for the job becomes very important.

 Rolex has a number of official Service Centers around the country, owned and operated by Rolex USA.
-Much like buying your watch from an Authorized Dealer, these are both the safest but also the most expensive places to get your watch serviced.
+Much like buying your watch from an authorized dealer, these are both the safest but also the most expensive places to get your watch serviced.
 You are obviously going to be receiving the attention of dedicated, extremely well trained technicians, using 100% genuine parts and the work comes with a long guarantee.
 The downside, other than the higher costs involved, tends to be turnaround time.
 It can take anywhere up to 10 weeks to get your watch back after sending it in.

 Looking After my Rolex

 Anything mechanical that you use regularly will eventually need to be serviced, but of course it is up to you as the owner to decide how often you want that to happen.
-The three to six years we mentioned above is a guideline, and a fairly vague one at that.
+The three to seven years we mentioned above is a guideline, and a fairly vague one at that.

 Some collectors do it far more regularly, some not at all with no problems.
 Others wait until there’s a problem, such as water entering the case, a broken crystal or a discrepancy with the timekeeping accuracy.